hand-dot/component-gen/README.md

 # component-gen

-Generate react component with storybook and unit test file by schematics
+Generate react component with storybook and unit test(snapshot by enzyme) file by schematics

 # install